canonical/cloud-init/doc/rtd/explanation/format.rst

 =================

 Cloud-config is the simplest way to accomplish some things via user data.
-Using cloud-config syntax, the user can specify certain things in a human-friendly format.
+Using cloud-config syntax, a YAML configuration, the user can specify certain things in a human-friendly format.

 These things include: